create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 ## MFColor/MFColorRGBA Object

 The MFColor/MFColorRGBA object corresponds to an X3D MFColor/MFColorRGBA field.
 It is used to store a one-dimensional array of SFColor/SFColorRGBA objects.
 Individual elements of the array can be referenced using the standard C-style dereferencing operator (e.g. *mfColorObjectName*[*index*], where *index* is an integer-valued expression with 0<=*index* length and length is the number of elements in the array).
 Assigning to an element with *index* > length results in the array being dynamically expanded to contain length elements.
-All elements not explicitly initialized are set to SFColor (0, 0, 0) or SFColorRGBA.
+All elements not explicitly initialized are set to `SFColor (0, 0, 0)` or `SFColorRGBA (0, 0, 0, 0)`.

 ### Instance Creation Method(s)